Takanu/Onyx/README.md

 ## Current Tools Included

 ### Onyx Set
 7 Constructive Solid Geometry (CSG) primitives for constructing and whiteblocking level prototypes.
+These are designed to be the best and most versatile primitives you could hope for with smart handle movement, handle snapping, auto-updating origin points and versatile UV options.
 - OnyxCube
 - OnyxRoundedCube
 - OnyxSphere